 Ngāi Tai Whakaora is a one-year research programme led by Ngāi Tai ki Tāmaki and funded by the Health Research Council of New Zealand.

-The programme consists of two projects, one focusing on the development of a Ngāi Tai ki Tāmaki Health Strategy (He Paringa Tai) and one focusing on conducting research to understand the health needs and prioroties of Ngāi Tai ki Tāmaki members (He Timunga Tai).
+The programme consists of two projects, one focusing on the development of a Ngāi Tai ki Tāmaki Health Strategy (He Paringa Tai) and one focusing on conducting research to understand the health needs and priorities of Ngāi Tai ki Tāmaki members (He Timunga Tai).
 Both projects run until October 2024.

 On this page you’ll find information about the projects, details on how to get involved, and any updates we might provide while the research programme is underway.